lijqhs/bonjour/content/posts/assimil-74-2024-06-02-nous-ne-faisons-que-regarder.md

 No way !
 Absolutely not !

-- Voulez-vous travailler le week-end ?
-Do you want to work on the weekend?
+*Voulez-vous travailler le week-end ?* Do you want to work on the weekend?
+*Il n’en est pas question !* No way!

+## amener

+to bring; to take

+- *Qu'est-ce qui t'amène ?* What brings you here?
+- *Est-ce que je peux amener un ami ?* Can I bring a friend?
+- *Cette route vous amène au village.* This road takes you to the village.

 ## Vocabulaire